 February 23, 1954: Filming continued on A Star Is Born although Judy was too ill to work.
 Per the assistant director’s notes: “Miss Garland reported at studio at 10:05 a.m.; too ill to work, left lot at 12:15 p.m.
 The company did not shoot; Production 43 Days Behind Schedule.”

-February 23, 1961: Judy’s new one-woman show played at the City Auditorium, Houston, Texas.
+February 23, 1961: Judy took her new one-woman to the City Auditorium, Houston, Texas.
 The photo below was also taken on this date.

 February 23, 1962: Judy appeared on the cover of “TV Magazine” which covered the week of February 23 through March 2, 1962.
 Judy’s “The Judy Garland Show” with guests Frank Sinatra and Dean Martin premiered that week on February 25th to great success.